 Visitors to your business - ensure that staff understand their role in keeping your business secure and visitors are signed in and out and, where practical, are escorted whilst on the premises.

-Keep high value items away from vulnerable locations such as doorways and in windows.
-Asset marking makes your property less attractive to thieves because it is clearly identifiable and harder to sell on.
-Use free facilities such as Immobilise and Police crime reduction surveys.
+– keep goods away from display windows and doors.
+Marking your property makes it less attractive to thieves because it is clearly identifiable and harder to sell.
+Use free facilities such as Immobilise

-Make sure your staff are trained to look out for criminal behaviour and know what steps to take if your business is targeted.
+Train staff - to look out for criminal behaviour and know what steps to take if your business is targeted.

-If you rent out premises make sure you know what they are being used for - criminals use rented and vacant premises for storing stolen goods, growing cannabis, striping down stolen vehicles and a host of other criminal activities.
+Rented premises - make sure you know what they are being used for criminals use rented and vacant premises for storing stolen goods, growing cannabis, striping down stolen vehicles and a host of other criminal activities.
 Work together with neighbours and other nearby businesses to make yours a safer community.